AdaCore/training_material/courses/rust_essentials/160_lifetimes/02-lifetime_annotations.rst

   - ...the program would have a **dangling reference**

-- Rust ensures that a reference doesn't outlive the value it refers to
+- Rust ensures that a reference cannot outlive the value it refers to

   - This rule is enforced at **compile time**